 - Engage enthusiastically in school life, and in particular recognise the importance of encouraging and supporting younger pupils when interacting with them in this capacity.

 - Unite in celebrating the talents and achievements of others, recognising that we each bring different skills and interests to school life.

 - Speak out against injustice in the wider world and feel empowered to share our views.

 - Be bold in our dreams for the future, determined in our efforts to achieve them, and supportive of our peers as they seek to achieve theirs.

 - Hold ourselves to the highest standards of compassion and integrity.

 Settling in at senior School

-LEH is a welcoming, safe community where students establish strong relationships, learning alongside other talented girls.
-We know that building a new girl’s sense of “belonging” is vital.
+LEH is a welcoming, safe community where students establish strong relationships, learning alongside other talented pupils.
+We know that building a new student’s sense of “belonging” is vital.
 So we arrange a comprehensive programme of events to make settling in as easy as possible.

-Fun events like treasure hunts, team building and New Girls’ lunches are highly successful in helping girls to bond.
+Fun events like treasure hunts, team building and New Students’ lunches are highly successful in helping pupils to bond.
 Getting involved in sport, music, drama, clubs and societies is a sure-fire way to win friends.
 Your daughter will soon become part of the team, feel valued, and automatically belong.